OpenNebula/docs/source/overview/opennebula_concepts/opennebula_overview.rst

 Edge Cluster
 ============

 OpenNebula brings its own Edge Cluster configuration that is based on solid open source storage and networking technologies, and is a much simpler approach than those of customized cloud architectures made of more complex, general-purpose and separate infrastructure components.
-It can be deployed on-demand on virtual or bare-metal resources both on-premises and on your choice of public cloud or edge providerto to enable seamless hybrid cloud deployments.
+It can be deployed on-demand on virtual or bare-metal resources both on-premises and on your choice of public cloud or edge provider to enable seamless hybrid cloud deployments.
 Our Edge Clusters are **fully supported end-to-end by OpenNebula Systems**.
 More info on this approach can be found on our `website <https://opennebula.io/edge-cloud/>`_.

 |image5|